 If you’ve been diagnosed with high blood pressure, medication is not your only hope.
 Lifestyle plays a key part in treating high blood pressure.
-If you effectively reduce blood pressure with a healthy existence, you might circumvent, delay or decrease the need for medicine.
+If you effectively reduce blood pressure with healthy habits, you might circumvent, delay or decrease the need for medicine.
 While you should not ignore your doctor’s suggestions, you should also consider a more natural way of fixing your blood pressure.
 After all, your blood pressure wasn’t always high.

 At least 30 minutes of physical activity most days of the week can reduce blood pressure significantly.
 It’s vital to be consistent because if you stop working out, your blood pressure can increase once more.